Curriculum of Connections: Karo Akpokiere

 Monday February 20th, 2017

-In our new series Curriculum of Connections, we bring together critical voices, ideas, and projects working towards educational, artistic, and research practices.
+In the series Curriculum of Connections, we bring together critical voices, ideas, and projects working towards educational, artistic, and research practices.
 In this space, we learn, unlearn, and co-investigate old and new territories of knowledge systems, collaborations, and imagination.

 My engagement with the Bauhaus can be likened to the gradual, progressive development of a relationship from the acquaintance to friendship stage.
 One that involves values, aspirations, desires and goals being shared every step of the way.